Hawaii Senate passes bill to legalize gay marriage

 The debate has long divided the "Aloha State."

-In 1993, the Hawaii Supreme Court ruled it was discriminatory to deny marriage rights to same-sex couples.
+In 1993, the Hawaiian Supreme Court ruled it was discriminatory to deny marriage rights to same-sex couples.

 The ruling prompted a conservative backlash.
-The legislature voted in 1994 to restrict marriage to heterosexual couples, passing a law at odds with the courts.
-In 1998, Hawaii voters took the courts out of the equation by approving a constitutional amendment giving the legislature power to limit marriage opposite-sex couples.
+In 1998, Hawaiian voters approved a state constitutional amendment that limited the right to marry to heterosexual couples.

-Gay marriage opponents have opposed further action in the legislature and instead argued that the matter should be left to the voters.
+Gay marriage opponents have opposed action in the Legislature and instead argued that the matter should be left to the voters.
 Gay marriage supporters counter that questions of basic civil liberties should not be left to popular vote.

 (Reporting by Treena Shapiro; Writing by Steve Gorman; Editing by Peter Cooney)